jaalto/project--shell-script-performance-and-portability/CONTRIBUTING.md

 No need to lint using `shellcheck` etc.
 Ref: <https://www.shellcheck.net>.

-- For readability, use space in shebang line:
+- Write for target shell Bash.
+For macOS portability use `/usr/bin/env'.
+Use space in shebang line to help readability.

 ```
-  #! /bin/bash
+  #! /usr/bin/env bash
-  ... code
 ```

 - Use 4 spaces for indentation.